-- 3–4 bell peppers (red and green, cut into stripes)
+- 3–4 bell peppers (red and yellow cut into strips)

-- Pour oil in a deeper pan and heat it up on low to medium.
-Add onions, stir and simmer until they crystalize.
-Add bell peppers, stir and continue simmering.
-Finally, add tomato and seasonings, stir and simmer.
-(Total simmer time for all is about 20 min.)
+- In a deep pan heat up oil on medium.
+Add onions.
+Stir and simmer until they sweat.
+Add peppers, stir and continue simmering until peppers sweat.
+(Cover/ uncover as needed.)
+Finally, add tomato and seasonings, then stir and simmer.
+(Total simmer time for this step is about 20 min.)

-- Wash and add rice to the pan.
-As you’re simmering, add a little bit of water at a time (about 1-1.5 cups).
-After 20 minutes, or when the rice is soft, remove off heat and serve.
+- Add rice to the pan and simmer an additional 15-20 minutes.
+As you’re simmering, add a little bit of water at a time (about 2.5 cups total).
+The dish is finished when the rice and vegetables are soft, tender and moist.

 - Carbohydrates: 53.7g

 - Cholesterol: omg

 Keywords: satarash, sataraš, balkan lecsó, balkan veggie and rice stir fry